 Dr. Shirley Graham is the Director of the Gender Equality Initiative in International Affairs (GEIA) and Associate Professor of Practice of International Affairs at GW, Elliott School of International Affairs.
 She teaches two graduate courses: Global Gender Policy and Gender, War & Peace; and an undergraduate course: Women in Global Politics.
 Shirley is a member of the Council on Diversity & Inclusion focusing her engagement on inclusive teaching and DEI in the curriculum.
 She is a faculty mentor to the Leadership & Ethics in Practice Initiative (LEAP) Student Advisory Council.
 She is also a faculty mentor to the Elliott School’s International Affairs Honor Society Sigma Iota Rho.

-Shirley’s current research interests include: the role of U.S. military gender advisors, gender and peacekeeping, women and peace-building, and women’s storytelling in peace and security.
+Shirley’s current research interests include: the role of U.S. military gender advisors and gender and peacekeeping.
 As a practitioner, she is an Executive Committee member of the U.S. Civil Society Working Group on Women, Peace & Security (WPS) a coalition of experts serving to inform and educate U.S. Congress, the Administration and civil society on WPS thematic areas and issues.
 Shirley is leading the creation of the Student Consortium on WPS working with 18 universities in the DC university consortium to promote student research and leadership on the women, peace and security agenda.
 Their focus is on education and awareness-raising across disciplines and developing innovative approaches to expanding and amplifying the agenda.